PaulRBerg/prb-test/README.md

 ### 2. No Release Versioning

 DSTest doesn't version its releases, which makes it difficult to future-proof consumer repos.
-It's quite easy to to accidentally update your git submodules and thus break your test suites.
+It's quite easy to accidentally update your git submodules and thus break your test suites.
 For [some users](https://github.com/dapphub/ds-test/issues/32), this is a real pain.